Karen Thurlow | District Administrator

 Benjamin VanDyke | Technical Assistant

 Benjamin graduated from Cornerstone University with a Bachelor's of Science in Environmental Biology.
-Benjamin enjoys working with people to understand, appreciate and preserve the land, and has worked in a educational roles for a variety of organizations; most recently, he served as the Cooperative Invasive Species Management Area coordinator for Charlevoix, Antrim, Kalkaska and Emmet counties in Northern MI.
-Benjamin enjoys working with local landowners to meet their needs and to protect wildlife habitat.
+Benjamin enjoys working with people to understand, appreciate and preserve the land, and has worked in a educational roles for the Mackinac State Historic Parks, the Kalamazoo Nature Center, and the Battle Creek Outdoor Education Center ; most recently, he served as Program Coordinator for the Cooperative Invasive Species Management Area serving Charlevoix, Antrim, Kalkaska and Emmet counties in Northern MI.
+Benjamin enjoys working with local landowners to meet their needs and to protect and enhance wildlife habitat.